 - 223. The World Heritage Fund is a trust fund, established by the Convention in conformity with the provisions of the Financial Regulations of UNESCO.
-The resources of the Fund consist of compulsory and voluntary contributions made by States Parties to the Convention, and any other resources authorized by the Fund's regulations. - Article 15 of the World Heritage Convention - 224.
+The resources of the Fund consist of compulsory and voluntary contributions made by States Parties to the Convention, and any other resources authorized by the Fund's regulations. - 224.
 The financial regulations for the Fund are set out in document WHC/7 available at https://whc.unesco.org/en/financialregulations